Children's programming on Telemundo: Nickelodeon en Telemundo (1998–2001)

-On September 15, 1998, Telemundo introduced Nickelodeon en Telemundo, a block featuring Spanish dubs of the joint agreement with Nickelodeon programming, which debuted on November 9, 1998 and was considered a sub-block of Telemundo Infantil, consisted of Spanish dubs of Nickelodeon's animated series aimed at older children and preschool-oriented programs aired by the channel's Nick Jr. block (such as Rugrats, Doug, Aaahh!!!
-Real Monsters, Hey Arnold!, Rocko's Modern Life, Blue's Clues and Dora the Explorer).
-The block ran on weekday mornings until September 5, 2000, when it was relegated to Saturday and Sunday mornings in order to accommodate a time slot for Hoy En El Mundo (with Jose Diaz-Balart).
+On November 9, 1998, Telemundo introduced Nickelodeon en Telemundo, featuring Spanish dubs of Nickelodeon programming such as Rugrats, Doug, Aaahh!!!
+Real Monsters, Hey Arnold!, Rocko's Modern Life, Blue's Clues and Dora the Explorer.
+The block ran on weekday mornings until September 5, 2000, when it was relegated to weekend mornings in order to accommodate a time slot for Hoy En El Mundo (with Jose Diaz-Balart).